American Fuzzy Lop (software): Fuzzing algorithm

 Fuzzers attempt to find unexpected behaviors (i.e., bugs) in a target program by repeatedly executing the program on various inputs.
-As described above, AFL is a gray-box fuzzer, meaning it injects instrumentation to measure code coverage into the target program at compile time and uses the coverage metric to direct the generation of new inputs.
+As described above, AFL is a gray-box fuzzer, meaning it expects instrumentation to measure code coverage to have been injected into the target program at compile time and uses the coverage metric to direct the generation of new inputs.
 AFL's fuzzing algorithm has influenced many subsequent gray-box fuzzers.

 The inputs to AFL are an instrumented target program (the system under test) and corpus, that is, a collection of inputs to the target.
 Inputs are also known as test cases.
 The algorithm maintains a queue of inputs, which is initialized to the input corpus.
 The overall algorithm works as follows: